b3iA/ebook.js/README.txt

 15 seconds using XeTeX, resulting in a total of 40.7Mb of output data in 56 files.

-In short, unless you require sustained throughput of more than three average length books per minute, any desktop machine or reasonable laptop will suffice.
+In short, unless you require sustained throughput of more than three average length books per minute, pretty much any reasonably modern computer will run this just fine.